simeononsecurity/simeononsecurity.ch/content/articles/difference-connection-oriented-connectionless-communication/index.en.md

 ## Connectionless Communication

-In contrast to connection-oriented communication, connectionless communication does not establish a dedicated connection before data transmission.
+In contrast to connection-oriented communication, connectionless communication doesn't establish a dedicated connection before data transmission.
 Instead, each packet is treated as an independent unit and is routed independently through the network.
 A well-known example of a connectionless protocol is the **User Datagram Protocol (UDP)**.

 ### How Connectionless Communication Works